 The inside-out roll.
 Not very different from maki and every time I have this type of sushi I get a bigger sense of weight.
 I am not sure if it is because there is more rice in the sushi or if it can just be a larger roll, but nevertheless, if the body of the dish goes up, so does the wine.
 I am suggesting a California Chardonnay and for the wine buffs, something weighty and complex like Chenin Blanc from Savenniers.
 The body, plus the complexity of all the flavors and aromas of both the wine and the Urimaki is a match made in heaven.
 For a sense of earthiness, go with the bigger red options such as Bordeaux blends and Rhone blends such as Chateauneuf-du-Pape.
 Make sure to stay away from wines from really hot climates if you like to add a lot of wasabi to your sushi.
 Spice and alcohol are a divorce waiting to happen.

-Last, is the hand-rolled seaweed style of sushi, tamaki.
-While there are plenty of appropriate pairings from above I suggest a couple different approaches like bubbles and sake.
-Essentially, all bubbles will do well here but try the often over-looked production of Cava from North Eastern Spain.
-Usually the Cava is extremely crisp and the acidity in this wine will prove to be a perfect compliment leaving you wanting more.
+Last, is the hand-rolled seaweed style of sushi, temaki.
+While there are plenty of appropriate pairings from above I suggest a couple of different approaches like bubbles and sake.
+Essentially, all bubbles will do well here but try the often overlooked production of Cava from North-Eastern Spain.
+Usually, Cava is extremely crisp and the acidity in this wine will prove to be a perfect compliment leaving you wanting more.
 As for sake, the Japanese rice wine, it is commonly perceived as an ill choice to pair with sushi.
-However, the vast complexity that sake can offer like fruit, herbaceous, floral, and spice notes may prove to match some complex versions of sushi like tamaki.
+However, the vast complexity that sake can offer like fruit, herbaceous, floral, and spice notes may prove to match some complex versions of sushi like temaki.
 Either way, if you like it, that is all that really matters.